-In order to keep businesses running during these difficult times, the government has issued several support schemes.
+Covid-19 has had a profound impact on businesses.
+Everyone from dentists to decorators have been adversely affected.
+In order to help businesses during these difficult times, the government has issued several support schemes.

-At Pomelo Pay we believe it’s important that small businesses are aware of the help available, and have the right information in order to take the best course of action.
-We put together four different ways the UK government has pledged to help small businesses, and how to apply if eligible.
-All information has been taken directly from the Gov.uk website.
+At Pomelo Pay we believe it’s important that small businesses are aware of the help available.
+We have compiled the four different ways the UK government has pledged to help small businesses, and how to apply if eligible.
+All information has been taken directly from the gov.uk website.

 This first government scheme is designed for businesses who hire employees.
-It’s open to all UK employers for at least 3 months, starting from the 1st of March of this year 2020.
+It’s open to all UK employers for at least three months, starting from the 1st of March of this year 2020.

-To apply, you’ll need a furlough agreement in writing with your employee as well as all the necessary information (such as ePAYE reference number and claim period).
+To apply, you’ll need a furlough agreement in writing with your employee as well as all necessary information, such as ePAYE reference number and claim period.
 You’ll be able to claim once the portal is up and running at the end of April.
-For more information, check out the Gov.uk website.
+For more information, visit the gov.uk website.

-If one of your employees falls sick, the government has also issued support for businesses who are paying sick pay.
+If one of your employees falls ill, the government has issued support when you provide sick pay.
 This support will allow businesses and employers to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to Coronavirus.

-How does it work?
-The refund will cover up to 2 weeks of SSP per employee.
+The refund will cover up to two weeks of SSP per employee.
 Make sure you maintain records of all staff absences as well as SSP payments.
 Let your employees know that they don’t need a GP fit note, since an isolation note from NHS 111 online is enough.

 In order to claim the refund, keep all records and be ready to apply once the regulations on the SSP extension come into force.
 The government will be setting up a repayment mechanism for employers in the meantime.

-This government support scheme has been put into place in order to support SMEs with loans, overdrafts, invoice financing and asset financing, for up to £5 million and 6 years.
+This government support scheme has been put into place in order to support SMEs with loans, overdrafts, invoice financing and asset financing, for up to £5 million and six years.

-Is my business eligible?
 Your business must be based in the UK, and you must have a turnover of less than £45 million per year.
-Your business must also meet the British Business Bank eligibility criteria (such as proof that your business has been impacted by Covid-19).
+Your business must also meet the British Business Bank eligibility criteria (such as proof that your business has been impacted by covid-19).

-How does it work?
 The scheme is already open for applications and all big banks are offering loans.
-In order to apply, talk to one of the 40 accredited finance providers and follow the steps on their website.
+In order to apply, talk to one of the forty accredited finance providers and follow the steps on their website.
 You’ll need to provide documents such as management accounts and cash flow forecasts, as well as details of the kind of loan you’ll need.

 Help may come in the form of a loan, a payment holiday, an overdraft or invoice finance – without interest and fee free.
 If you’re borrowing less than £250,000, you won’t need to provide any personal guarantees as security.
 However, if you’re borrowing more, check with your financial institution to see what other security you may need to provide.

-The next government support comes in the form of protection against eviction.
+Government support also comes in the form of protection against eviction.
 If you’re worried you won’t be able to pay the lease or rent on your commercial property, this scheme will make sure you’re not evicted.

-Is my business eligible?
-If you are currently paying your lease or rent or commercial property in the UK, then yes.
+If you are currently paying your lease or rent for commercial property in the UK, then yes.

 This long-awaited support scheme from the government is designed to help the self-employed who have been adversely affected by the crisis.
-If you’ve set up an Ltd and appointed yourself as director, you’ll need to go through the Job Retention Scheme mentioned at the beginning and furlough yourself (although as director you are still able to carry out administrative tasks).
+If you’ve set up a limited company and appointed yourself as director, you’ll need to go through the Job Retention Scheme and furlough yourself (although as director you are still able to carry out administrative tasks).

-How does it work?
-The HMRC will reach out to those eligible by mid May 2020 and will process payments of 80% worth of your trading profits (average of the last 3 years) up to a maximum of £2,500 per month.
-It’ll be available for 3 months and will be subject to income tax and NI contributions.
-The payments will go through starting from June 2020 – in the meantime, you’re advised to apply for Universal Credit for extra help.
+The HMRC will reach out to those eligible by mid May 2020 and will process payments of 80% of your trading profits (average of the last three years) up to a maximum of £2,500 per month.
+It’ll be available for three months and will be subject to income tax and NI contributions.
+The payments will go through from June 2020 – in the meantime, you’re advised to apply for Universal Credit for extra help.